 Concluding remarks

 As the above analysis has shown, the basic concern of countries and their citizens regarding “their” data is twofold: that their laws, particularly protection of fundamental rights under their laws, apply to such data, and that other countries’ laws do not apply, particularly so as to enable governmental authorities to access that data.
-In the battle for govermental control of access to digital data, users and services providers, of not just cloud computing but more broadly the Internet, are being caught in the middle.
+Our technical work aims at increasing transparency and control for cloud customers, to enable customer trust in cloud providers to be enhanced, and to ease provider compliance.
+But that alone will not be enough. in the battle for governmental control of access to digital data, users and services providers, of not just cloud computing but more broadly the Internet, are being caught in the middle.
 There is a pressing need for governments to act in good faith to seek to resolve these problems in a workable and technologically-neutral manner.